nmbrone/feature_supervisor/README.md

 [![CI](https://github.com/nmbrone/feature_supervisor/actions/workflows/ci.yml/badge.svg)](https://github.com/nmbrone/feature_supervisor/actions/workflows/ci.yml)

-A wrapper for built-in `Supervisor` that allows starting children only if the features that they correspond to are enabled.
+A simple wrapper for built-in `Supervisor` that allows you to:

+- dynamically toggle a child via a feature flag
+- enable/disable a child in a specific environment

 ## Installation